mmb1995/BakingApp/README.md

 # BakingApp
-This is the third project as part of the Udacity Android Nanodegree program.
-This app allows user to view a list of recipes, get ingredient information, and watch videos on how to make the recipe for themselves.
+This is the third project for the Udacity Android Nanodegree program.
+This app allows users to view a list of recipes, get ingredient information, and watch videos on how to make the recipe for themselves.

 # Third Party Libraries